Indian people: Dress

 India's clothing styles have continuously evolved over the course of history.
 Cotton was first cultivated in Indian subcontinent around the 5th millennium BC.
 Dyes used during this period are still in use, particularly indigo, red madder, lac and turmeric.
 Silk was woven around 2450 BC and 2000 BC.
-In the 11th century BC Rig-veda mentions dyed and embroidered garments known as paridhan and pesas respectively and thus highlights the development of sophisticated garment manufacturing techniques during this period.
+In the 11th century BC, the Rigveda mentions dyed and embroidered garments known as paridhan and pesas respectively and thus highlights the development of sophisticated garment manufacturing techniques during this period.
 In the 5th century BCE, Greek historian Herodotus describes the richness of the quality of Indian textiles.
 By the 2nd century AD, cotton, muslins and silk textiles manufactured in India were imported by the Roman Empire and was one of the major exports of ancient India to other parts of the world along with Indian spices and Wootz steel.

 Traditional Indian clothing greatly varies across different parts of the country and is influenced by local culture, geography and climate.
 Women traditionally wear Sari, Gagra Choli, Angarkha, Phiran, Shalwar Kameez, Gharara and Bandi with Dupatta or Ghoonghat worn over head or shoulder to complete the outfit.
 Men traditionally wear Angarkha, Achkan, Bagalbandi, Kurta, Kameez, Phiran, Sherwani and Koti for upper garment, lower garment includes Dhoti, Churidar, Shalwar, and Lungi.
 Pagri is usually worn around head to complete the outfit.
 In urban centres, people often wear western clothing and variety of other contemporary fashion.